 Description

-Baldo is an Treviso radicchio, a type distinguished by their upright, torpedo shaped heads and of tightly packed leaves.
-Known as Rossa de Treviso in Italy, its leaves are slender and spoon-shaped and prized for their dark maroon hue and succulent, white stems.
-Baldo won us over for its reliable production of large, dense heads in late October-November, perfect for our fall CSA shares.
-Treviso can be used like other radicchio chopped into salads, served whole-leaved as an appetizer with cheese and honey or cooked into stews, pasta or risotto.
+Baldo Radicchio is a Treviso radicchio, a type distinguished by their upright, torpedo shaped heads and tightly packed leaves.
+In Italy it is known as Rossa de Treviso.
+Its leaves are slender, spoon-shaped and prized for their dark maroon hue and succulent, white stems.
+Baldo wins us over for its reliable production of large, dense heads in late October-November, which is perfect for our fall CSA shares.
+Use Treviso like other radicchio: chopped into salads, served whole-leaved as an appetizer with cheese and honey or cooked into stews, pasta or risotto.
 However, it is most prized when grilled and drizzled with olive oil.
 Bred by Blumen in Italy and named after the small town Baldo in the province of Treviso.

 Days to Maturity: 95